luciandex/company_instruments_register/README.md

 - store the company intruments into a database
 - users access
 - add, edit, delete records from an user interface (minimal or template based)
-- make lists and tables (format as PDF or XML based documents) with the records in a few clicks
+- make lists, tables and instructions (format as HTML, PDF or XML) with the records in a few clicks

 - extra: make PDFs with signatures when is required.